New London Alliance

 Who We Are

-The Neighborhood Preservation Program (NPP) is a 5 year grant program offered by the NJ Department of Community Affairs in order to invest in communities within a town or city.
-The City of Burlington was awarded this grant for the New London district.
-These funds will be used to support improvements in the neighborhood for residents, property owners and businesses alike within the district.
+The Neighborhood Preservation Program (NPP) is a 5-year grant offered by the NJ Department of Community Affairs in order to invest in communities within a town or city.
+In 2020, the City of Burlington was awarded this grant for the New London district.
+These funds will be used to support improvements in the neighborhood for residents, property owners, and businesses within the district.

 The New London NPP District is bordered by: